Brief: Ubuntu 18.04 has been released. Check out its features, upgrade procedure and everything important associated with it.

 Subscribe to our YouTube channel and learn Linux tips and tricks through our instructional and informational videos.

 You probably already know that Unity is no longer the default desktop environment for Ubuntu anymore.
 A customized GNOME version was introduced in Ubuntu 17.10.

 Ubuntu 18.04 keeps the same trend and will feature the latest GNOME (i.e., version 3.28) at the time of its release.

 2. Boot speed boost

-Canonical has promised better boot speed in Ubuntu 18.04.
+Canonical promised better boot speed in Ubuntu 18.04.
 Using systemd’s features, bottlenecks will be identified and tackled to boot Bionic as quickly as possible.